willroberts/minecraft-client-csharp/README.md

 ## Shell Utility

-If you are looking for a tool rather than a library, try the shell command in [`Shell.cs`](src/MinecraftClient/Shell.cs):
+If you are looking for a tool rather than a library, try the shell command:

 ```bash
 $ cd src/MinecraftClient